calipho-sib/cellosaurus/README.md

 Cellosaurus
 ===========

-##A controlled vocabulary of cell lines
+##A knowledge resources on cell lines